 When was the last time you showed interest in an activity that your partner loves?
 Truthfully, while all I want to do is watch Queen’s Gambit on Netflix and snuggle, I had to learn to play the game with my chess-obsessed partner.
 And you know what?
 I like the game even though I am horrible at it, and he finally read Harry Potter.
 Win-win, right?

-9. From bold declarations of love to quiet kisses and flowers
+8. From bold declarations of love to quiet kisses

 Some of us might like a quiet personal gesture occasionally, while others might prefer more bold and public displays of affection daily — romance is for everyone.
 Now, there is enough literature and cinema to confuse you regarding how to be romantic.
-You can go for those big and bold marriage proposal ideas, but at the same time, it’s vital to not forget that a weekly date is also among the great examples of effort in a relationship.
+You can go for those big and bold marriage proposal ideas, but at the same time, it’s vital to not forget that a weekly date is one of the sure-shot ways for creating lasting memories.

 You could also invest in that travel plan that you have been keeping on hold because of work.
-And, of course, an occasional gift – go personal on that one.
-To show effort in a relationship, go personal and show your partner not only do you care but also that you notice.
+And, of course, an occasional gift.
+To make your partner feel special, make it personal and sincere, and show your partner that not only do you care but that you also notice.
 Show your attention, your commitment, love, interest, and create a common ground for some cheery banter as well as passionate debates.

 Related Reading: How Do You Set Emotional Boundaries In Relationships?

-Planning always helps, and then the rest can be taken care of with communication, patience, and effort.
-Plan for what is coming and how the years that yawn between then and now need to be lived.
+In such cases, planning always helps, and then the rest can be taken care of with communication, patience, and effort.
+Plan for what is coming, and how the years that yawn between then and now need to be lived.
 And plan together.
-Effort in a relationship to make it last longer has to come from both sides.
+Effort in a relationship, to make it last longer, has to come from both sides.
 You can also look into some conflict resolution strategies as well.

 It is not that long-distance relationships need a separate section, but that a relationship turning long-distance is a significant probability these days.
 And the general outlook toward long-distance relationships (LDRs) compared to geographically close relationships (GCRs) is pretty negative.
 Statistics suggest that 56.6% of people believe that GCRs are happier and more satisfying than LDRs.